department-of-veterans-affairs/vets-website/_disability/4-conditions-special-claims.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-Veterans may be eligible for other types of disability compensation once a disability has been determined to be service connected.
+Veterans may be eligible for other types of disability compensation once VA determines that a disability is service connected.
 Special VA disability compensation programs include individual unemployability, automobile allowance, clothing allowance, prestabilization, hospitalization, convalescence, dentistry, and birth defects.
 If you are a Veteran with a service-connected disability rating, you may be eligible for special compensation to help with the following:

 </div>
 </div>